transferwise/tw-leader-selector/README.md

 ```

 Libraries depending on tw-leader-selector might have use cases in which leader selection is not required and they want
 to avoid introducing the Zookeeper dependency.
-In that case use the following configuration:
+In that the service should not define the property
+`tw-curator.zookeeper-connect-string`.
+Not defining the Zookeeper address is enough, but for explicitness, one can
+define the following property instead:

 ```yaml
 tw-curator.disabled: true